Type: Convertible (RXT converts to belt-positioning booster)

-Comments: The Radian is Diono’s flagship car seat that boasts three key advantages: extended harness use (up to 80 lbs.), a narrow base and a seat that is car pool friendly—yes, they fold up!
+Comments: The Diono Radian is the company’s flagship car seat and boasts three key advantages: extended harness use (up to 80 lbs.), a narrow base and a seat that is car pool friendly—yes, they fold up!

 The Radian accomplishes its folding trick by omitting the base you see on so many convertible seats—the seat actually sits along the back of the vehicle’s seat.
 One plus to this: the Radian’s narrow base allows for a three-across install in the back of a vehicle.

-The R120 omits the side impact protection wings, but otherwise is much like the RXT (example: you still get the memory foam, etc.) and has the same weight limits.
+The 3RX omits the side impact protection wings, but otherwise is much like the RXT (example: you still get the memory foam, etc.) and has the same weight limits.

-The entry level R100 is more bare bones: no memory foam and the booster mode is only rated to 100 lbs.
+The entry level 3R is more bare bones: no memory foam and the booster mode is only rated to 100 lbs.